SAP-samples/teched2022-IN280/exercises/ex4/ex44/readme.md

 The technical metrics from a monitored services can be used to calculate the overall health of a monitored service.
 E.g. Cloud Integration is pulled every 5 minutes.

 Each service type offers its own metrics and ratings to Cloud ALM.
 <br>E.g. Cloud Integration offers exhaustion of JMS resources and expiry of certificates.
-On the other hand a SAP Integration Business Planning service offers metrics such as Active Users in a ABAP system or Delayed application jobs.
+On the other hand a SAP Integration Business Planning service offers metrics such as Active Users in a ABAP system or delayed application jobs.

 The service health is **calculated bottom up**: each metric, as a specific certificate validity or the activation status of a JMS (Java Messaging Service) queue, gets rated individually.